pez-globo/pufferfish-software/firmware/ventilator-controller-stm32/README.md

 ### Running Automated Tests

+The first time you do this from a repository where you have aleady built any build targets, you may need to delete your `.settings/language.settings.xml` file and the `TestCatch2` directory (if it exists), restart STM32Cube IDE, and then rebuild the Debug target, before you can successfully build the TestCatch2 target.

 To run the automated test suite using catch2 on your own laptop (not on the STM32!), select the "ventilator-controller-stm32 TestCatch2" run target in either the run configurations menu or the run configurations manager, and then run the target.